cfengine/documentation/reference/promise-types/files.markdown

 Note that symlink is synonymous with absolute links, which are different from relative links.
 Although all of these are symbolic links, the nomenclature here is defined such that symlink and absolute are equivalent .
-When verifying a link, choosing \`relative' means that the link *must* be relative to the source, so relative and absolute links are mutually exclusive.
+When verifying a link, choosing 'relative' means that the link *must* be relative to the source, so relative and absolute links are mutually exclusive.